 Icy cold is the best way to “shoot” it!
 Our favorites were Beluga and BelayaBeryozka.
 Best to buy at the airport before you head home.
 Those Duty Free people can hook you up!

 The Bolshoi in Moscow is the most famous one of them all…and it’s also famously difficult to get tickets.
 We saw “Swan Lake” performed at the Stanislavsky Theater.
 Breathtaking is about the only way to describe it!
 While you travel in Russia go to see the ballet!

 Buy them at the site you’re visiting if you think it’s beautiful and mail from your hotel/within a city.
 Don’t wait to mail from the airport, otherwise, you’ll be sending them once you’re back home!

 Take recommendations for restaurants where locals eat.
 If everyone says you “have to eat” somewhere- then do it!
 Some of our favorites were Café Pushkin and Hachapuri in Moscow.
 We also enjoyed Severyanin (“Old school Russian recipes” and fishing for our own supper at Russian Fishing Village in St. Petersburg.

 ExploRussia team is always happy to offer you our service, drop us a message and we will make you the best offer!
-These Russian travel tips & tricks will come in handy when you start your trip with us.
+These travel tips & tricks for travel in Russia will come in handy when you start your trip with us.